Ready to learn about the difference between goals and objectives?

 A goal is a desired outcome that you want to achieve.

-Company goals like that are a compass – giving your team an idea of what they need to achieve and direction they need to go.
+Company goals are a compass – giving your team an idea of what they need to achieve and direction they need to go.

-Basically, they’re the general intentions of the company.
+Basically, they’re the general intentions of the company and can help guide the mission statement.
 They help you zero-in on what you’re looking to achieve.

-However, goals only deal with end-results – they don’t tell you how you’re going to get there.
+However, outcome oriented goals only deal with end-results – they don’t tell you how you’re going to get there.

 That doesn’t mean goal setting isn’t important!